Welcome to RialtaInfo.

 is the person responsible for this new site.
 He's constantly upgrading and refining the site to include things that

-there will be a link at the upper right, in the black bar, to Sign Up.
+there will be a link at the upper right, in the blue bar, to Sign Up.
 Here are the links to the groups:

 Rialta For social discussions such as rallies or trips